Your Right to Be Safe and Secure at Work

 Other Kinds of Work

 Retail workers face the special safety concern of potential robbery.
-Office workers encounter ergonomics health issues.
+Office workers encounter ergonomic health issues.
 Health care workers face blood-borne dangers and exposure to dangerous chemicals.
-In addition, health care, transportation other specialized workers sometimes have limitations on work hours to ensure sufficient rest between shifts.
-Many workplaces also have rules concerning safe ventilation, lighting, safe entries and exits, fire hazards, crime and workplace violence.
-For more information on these issues visit the L&I/DOSH website: https://lni.wa.gov/safety-health/safety-rules/rules-by-chapter/
+In addition, health care, transportation, and other specialized workers sometimes have limitations on work hours to ensure sufficient rest between shifts.
+Many workplaces also have rules concerning safe ventilation, lighting, safe entries and exits, fire hazards, crime, and workplace violence.
+For more information on these issues, visit the L&I/DOSH website here.

 4.5.
 Coronavirus, Airborne Disease and Workplace Safety

 Right to Vaccinate and Seek Treatment – Businesses can’t punish workers who take time off to get vaccinated or seek treatment for COVID-19.
-For more about your right to take care of yourself and your family, see Chapter 2.
+For more about your right to take care of yourself and your family, see Chapter 2: Your Right to Care for Yourself and Family.

 Compensation – Frontline workers who contract COVID or whose workplaces are shut down because of a COVID outbreak may be able to use a combination of sick leave, unemployment insurance and paid family and medical leave depending on the specifics.

 30 to 90 Days to File a Complaint – Workers must file a safety and health discrimination complaint with L&I DOSH (state safety agency) within 90 days and 30 days for the federal agency (OSHA).
-See resources below for how to contact L&I DOSH or OSHA.
+See Chapter 8.1: How to File a Workplace Complaint for how to contact L&I DOSH or OSHA.

 Protection from Retaliation for Filing Complaints – An employer cannot fire or discriminate against an employee for filing a Coronavirus (or any other) safety-related complaint or testifying against the employer in a safety case.
 Prohibited discrimination includes an action that would deter a reasonable employee from exercising their legal rights to a safe workplace.
 This protection includes the right to have their job or an equivalent job restored, back wages, and fines against the employer.